shanecookofficial/cse210-03/DESIGNDOC.md

 * DESIGNDOC.md "Plan" & "Principles" section
 * get_inputs method for the director class.
 * do_outputs method for the director class.
-* Contributed three to four words to puzzle class word list.
+* Contributed three to four words to puzzle class word list.(Parachute, Escalator, Hurricane, Freezing.)

 Godwin Iyip
 - Create the Puzzle Private Class